OpenEvalProject/evals/manuscripts/elife-62669/v2/manuscript.md

 Causality was associated with differences in strong as well as weak TF binding (Figure 5B; Figure 5—figure supplement 1).
 While yeast promoters harbor relatively few strong binding sites, they contain many binding sites that are individually weak but that in combination greatly influence promoter activity (de Boer et al., 2020).
 In our logistic regression analyses of the 196 individual TFs, differences in the various weak TF-binding metrics showed stronger associations with causality than those in the strong TF-binding metrics (Figure 5C).
 Because of the relatively low density of strong binding sites, many natural variants change no or only a small number of these sites.
 In contrast, the high density of weak binding sites presents a large mutational target, such that essentially every variant perturbs one or more weak binding sites.
 Evidently, these subtle differences can result in detectable expression changes.
 Overall, these analyses provided clear evidence that variants predicted to perturb TF binding are more likely to alter gene expression than variants not predicted to do so.

-## Prediction of causal variants
+### Prediction of causal variants

 The prediction of the effects of individual variants in a given genome is a major challenge for modern genetics and genomics.
 We tested whether the hundreds of causal variants we identified might enable us to predict the effects of individual cis-acting variants from their annotated features.
 We built 112 multiple logistic regression models for predicting variant causality from various feature subsets (Figure 6—source data 1).
 We trained these models using repeated 10-fold cross-validation on a random subset comprising 90% of the causal and non-causal variants and tested model performance on the remaining 10% of the variants.
 The best model achieved an area under the receiver operating curve (AUC) of 0.71 (Figure 6A; see inset for details on the model).
 Cross-validated elastic-net regularization, which is less prone to potential overfitting, did not improve model performance (best model AUC = 0.71).

 ![Figure 6.](https://cdn.elifesciences.org/articles/62669/elife-62669-fig6-v2.jpg)

 **Figure 6.:** (A) Prediction results for 112 models.
 On the left, the plot shows the performance of binomial classifiers on the 10% test as black bars.
 On the right, the plot shows the performance of the linear predictors of variant effects as spearman correlation coefficients (rho) between actual and predicted log-fold changes in expression as pink bars.
 Blue symbols show r2 values for each model when fit to the entire dataset.
 The best classifier and linear model are indicated by orange bars and shown as insets.
 (B) Measured expression driven by each oligo versus expression predicted by the de Boer model.
 The dashed red line denotes the median measured expression level.
 (C) Observed fold-changes of individual variants measured in our MPRA versus fold-changes predicted by the de Boer model.
-The pink line shows the linear regression fit for all variants.Figure 6—source data 1.Logistic and linear regression (to predict log-fold change) are in separate worksheets.
+The pink line shows the linear regression fit for all variants.

 We also built a series of multiple linear regression models that used the same 112 feature combinations to predict the absolute log-fold change caused by a given variant.
 When fit to the entire dataset, nearly all models fit the data better than expected by chance, with r2 values of up to 0.33 at a p-value of 3e-50 for a model including non-TF features as well as all TF features (Figure 6A).
 A model considering only the TF features fit the data almost as well (r2 = 0.32, p=7e-49).
 The median r2 across the 112 models was 0.09.
 Next, we used 90% of the variants to train these linear regression models using repeated 10-fold cross-validation and predicted absolute log-fold change in the remaining 10% of the variants.
 The best correlation between predicted and observed fold-changes was rho = 0.15 (p=0.0004).
 Several other models performed nearly as well (Figure 6A; Figure 6—source data 1).
 The median model prediction performance was rho = 0.07.
 Models fit with cross-validated elastic-net regularization performed no better than the corresponding unregularized linear models (best rho = 0.12, p=0.02; median rho = 0.005).
 Overall, prediction models built from various feature sets were able to predict the identity and effect size of causal variants better than chance, but with modest accuracy.